-This opinion has been made based on interviews with relevant persons and observation of related facilities in the environmental field within theAISIN Group Report 2016.※The report demonstrates once again this fiscal year that AISIN is steadily implementing environmental initiatives based on the Environmental Policy of the AISIN Group.
+This opinion has been made based on interviews with relevant persons and observation of related facilities in the environmental field within the AISIN Group Report 2017.The report demonstrates once again this fiscal year that AISIN is steadily implementing environmental initiatives based on its Consolidated Environmental Policy.

-Formulation of the Sixth Environmental Action Plan
+Conspicuous Advance of Priority Tasks Based on the Sixth Environmental Action Plan

 Executive Officer and Professor